A box of MELO Air Melatonin vaporizer in Rainbow Road flavor with several colorful chocolate candies scattered around it.

 A woman relaxing on her bed talking on the phone while drinking a water.

 With MELO Air, you inhale at most 5-10 puffs once a day before bed.
 One dose (10 puffs) is only 1.3 mg of melatonin.
 For adults, anywhere from 0.5 mg to 5 mg is considered a safe dose of melatonin.
-The entire device has 3.9 mg of melatonin (30 puffs), so even if you end up accidentally puffing it dry in one sitting, you don’t have to worry about overdosing.
+The entire device has 3.9 mg of melatonin (30 puffs), so even if you end up accidentally puffing it dry in one sitting, you don’t have to worry about melatonin overdoses.

 That said, we all have different physiological reactions to supplements.
-If you’re new to melatonin supplements, it’s a good idea to start small and see if a lower dose is enough for you, potentially working your way higher if you need to.
+If you’re new to melatonin puff bars, it’s a good idea to start small and see if a lower dose is enough for you, potentially working your way higher if you need to.
 You may be surprised how effective a lower dose can be.

 So, Is MELO Air Bad for You?

-MELO Air has been carefully designed not to have any of the known problems with vaporizers and to prevent overdosing.
+MELO Air has been carefully designed not to have any of the known problems with vaporizers and to prevent melatonin overdose.
 While the technology does need to be studied more, using Melo Air is very unlikely to cause serious harm for most people when used in moderation.
 What’s more, melatonin gets into your system much more quickly when inhaled, so it’s a good option for those nights when you’re having trouble sleeping.
 No need to take it several hours ahead of your bedtime.

 The Alternative to Vaping: Melo Sip